-- 7.1 The Governing Body has identified and determined the following purposes for conferring the title of Emeritus Fellow: - 7.1.1 to encourage the interchange of ideas between younger and older members of the College; - 7.1.2 to provide the opportunity for continued involvement in the College after retirement; - 7.1.3 to retain the benefits of the experience of a Master or a Fellow who has had a long period of involvement in the College whilst opening the limited opportunities to hold a Fellowship to other generations; - 7.1.4 to encourage the holding of College Offices in the College; and - 7.1.5 to reward loyalty, long service and contribution to the College. - 7.2 Fellows who have rendered significant and valuable service to the College in contributing to its charitable purposes over a period of time defined in 7.2.1, 7.2.2 or 7.2.3. will be eligible to be considered for an Emeritus Fellowship.
+- 7.1 The Governing Body has identified and determined the following purposes for conferring the title of Honorary Fellow: - 7.1.1 To recognise an alumnus/a who has achieved distinction in their field, thereby bringing honour to Trinity Hall; - 7.1.2 To honour someone who has rendered a significant service to the College; - 7.1.3 To recognise someone who must have achieved distinction in their field and contributed or is willing to contribute to the College so that their and the College's reputations are both enhanced; - 7.1.4 Consideration should be given to nominations which will help balance the diversity of the body of Honorary Fellows over time. - 7.2 The Governing Body has identified and determined the following purposes for conferring the title of Emeritus Fellow: - 7.2.1 to encourage the interchange of ideas between younger and older members of the College; - 7.2.2 to provide the opportunity for continued involvement in the College after retirement; - 7.2.3 to retain the benefits of the experience of a Master or a Fellow who has had a long period of involvement in the College whilst opening the limited opportunities to hold a Fellowship to other generations; - 7.2.4 to encourage the holding of College Offices in the College; and - 7.2.5 to reward loyalty, long service and contribution to the College. - 7.3 Fellows who have rendered significant and valuable service to the College in contributing to its charitable purposes over a period of time defined in 7.2.1, 7.2.2 or 7.2.3. will be eligible to be considered for an Emeritus Fellowship.
 Significant and valuable service might include, but is not limited to, directing studies, teaching, service on committees, or holding a primary or secondary College office.
-The eligibility period or periods for the title of Emeritus Fellow are or should total: - 7.2.1 at least six years of holding a College Office or College Offices; or - 7.2.2 at least 20 years as a Fellow of the College (or Fellow and Master); or - 7.2.3 having attained the age of 60 at the date he or she vacates office, a period of lengthy service on the Fellowship considered sufficient to mark eligibility.
+The eligibility period or periods for the title of Emeritus Fellow are or should total: - 7.3.1 at least six years of holding a College Office or College Offices; or

+- 7.3.2 at least 20 years as a Fellow of the College (or Fellow and Master); or - 7.2.3 having attained the age of 60 at the date he or she vacates office, a period of lengthy service on the Fellowship considered sufficient to mark eligibility.